evans-kithinji/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6. Numberz. prints all single digit numbers of base 10 starting from 0, followed by a new line
 7. Smile in the mirror. prints the lowercase alphabet in reverse, followed by a new line
 8. Hexadecimal. prints all the numbers of base 16 in lowercase, followed by a new line
+9. Patience, persistence and perspiration make an unbeatable combination for success. prints all possible combinations of single-digit numbers